FAQ

 What AI tools does it work with?

 Currently Claude Code only.
-The hook system, skills, and instructions are Claude Code-specific.
+The hook system, skills, and verification daemon are Claude Code-specific.
 Support for other AI coding tools (Cursor, Windsurf, etc.) is planned.

 Can I use it with an existing project?